- Who we are?

 - Team members, contractors, temporary and casual workers

-- To notify you about changes to our goods or services
+- To notify you about changes or updates to our goods or services.

-- To respond to any comments enquiries or compliments and resolve any issues
+- To respond to any comments, enquiries or complaints and resolve any issues.

-- To evaluate how our goods and services meet your needs, and to have a better understanding of how where we can make improvements through market research, customer and team member feedback
+- To evaluate how our goods and services meet your needs, and to have a better understanding of how and where we can make improvements through market research and feedback.

-- To prevent, detect and investigate crime, such as fraud, theft, criminal damage etc
+- Using Images and AI to prevent, detect and investigate claims and crime, such as fraud, theft, criminal damage etc

 - To make sure that your visit to our website provides you with the most suitable content (please refer to the cookies policy)